Counties of Taiwan

 A county, constitutionally known as a hsien, is a de jure second-level administrative division unit in the Republic of China (Taiwan).
-Under the administrative structure of Taiwan, it is with the same level of a provincial city.
+Under the administrative structure of Taiwan, it is at the same level as a provincial city.

-The counties were formerly under the jurisdiction of provinces, but the provinces were streamlined and effectively downsized to non-self-governing bodies in 1998, in 2018 all provincial governmental organs were formally abolished.
+The counties were formerly under the jurisdiction of provinces, but the provinces were streamlined and effectively downsized to non-self-governing bodies in 1998.
+In 2018 all provincial governmental organs were formally abolished.
 Counties along with former "provincial cities" which alternately designated as simply "Cities", are presently regarded as principal subdivisions directed by the central government of Taiwan.

 History

-Hsien have existed since the Warring States Period, and were set up nation-wide by the Qin Dynasty.
+Hsien have existed since the Warring States period, and were set up nation-wide by the Qin dynasty.
 The number of counties in China proper gradually increased from dynasty to dynasty.
 As Qin Shi Huang reorganized the counties after his unification, there were about 1000.
-Under the Eastern Han Dynasty, the number of counties increased to above 1,000.
+Under the Eastern Han dynasty, the number of counties increased to above 1,000.
 About 1400 existed when the Sui dynasty abolished the commandery level (郡 jùn), which was the level just above counties, and demoted some commanderies to counties.
 In Imperial China, the county was a significant administrative unit because it marked the lowest level of the imperial bureaucratic structure — in other words, it was the lowest level that the government reached.
 Government below the county level was often undertaken through informal non-bureaucratic means, varying between dynasties.
 The head of a county was the magistrate, who oversaw both the day-to-day operations of the county as well as civil and criminal cases.
 The current number of counties mostly resembled that of the later years of Qing dynasty.

 The first administrative divisions named "county" (縣) was first established in 1661 by the Kingdom of Tungning.
 The later ruler Qing empire inherited this type of administrative divisions.
 With the increase of Han Chinese population in Taiwan, the number of counties also grew by time.
 By the end of Qing era, there were 11 counties in Taiwan.
 Protestant missions in China first romanized the term as hien.